-Before the RAMP semester, students will complete a minimum of 106 hours that meet the bachelor's degree requirements for the Bible and Theology core, general education, leadership development and Christian Service Learning, and practical skill development requirements as prescribed by the Teacher Education program, enroll in EDU 3720 - Instructional Design and Assessment, enroll in their final semester of EDU 3720 - Instructional Design and Assessment, enroll in their final semester of EDU 3720 - Instructional Design and Assessment, enroll in their final semester of EDU 3720 - Instructional Design and Assessment, enroll in their final semester of EDU 3720 - Instructional Design and Assessment, enroll in their final semester of EDU 3720 - Instructional Design and Assessment, enroll in their final semester of EDU 3720 - Instructional Design and Assessment, enroll in their final semester of EDU 3720 - Instructional Issues, complete the CIU dispositional requirements, maintain a minimum 2.7 GPA, meet all M.A.T. program acceptance requirements, and be formally admitted to the Teacher Education program for the RAMP semester.
+Before the RAMP semester, students will complete a minimum of 106 hours that meet the bachelor's degree requirements for the Bible and Theology core, general education, leadership development and Christian Service Learning, complete the CIU dispositional requirements, maintain a minimum 2.75 GPA, meet all M.A.T. program acceptance requirements, and be formally admitted to the Teacher Education program for the RAMP semester.
 Students will need to submit documentation of a negative TB test as required by school districts upon entering field experiences in the public schools.